MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md

 A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894170">DXGK_BUILDPAGINGBUFFER_UPDATECONTEXTALLOCATION</a> structure that describes the operation used to update the content of a context or device allocation.

-#### - NotifyResidency
+#### - UpdatePageTable

-A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894168">DXGK_BUILDPAGINGBUFFER_NOTIFYRESIDENCY</a> structure that describes a residency allocation change operation.
+A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894171">DXGK_BUILDPAGINGBUFFER_UPDATEPAGETABLE</a> structure that describes the operation used to update a page table.

 ## -remarks